Open Access

 Vinnova

-- Hybrid: In transformative journals or journals under transformative agreements.
+- Hybrid: In transformative journals or journals covered by transformative agreements.

-- Green Open Access: In subscription journals, provided that the final published version of the article or a peer-reviewed, author-approved version is deposited simultaneously, and without delay, in an openly accessible archive/repository.
+- Green Open Access: In subscription-based journals, provided that the final published version, or a peer-reviewed, author-approved version, is deposited immediately in an openly accessible repository.

-An open license (CC-BY) must be used for publication.
+An open license (CC BY) must be used for publication.
+Learn more using these links:

 - Vinnova